Tag

 Lastly, have fun.
 Laugh often, and see the funny side of even the worst travel nightmare.
 Remember they will make for good stories later to share with your family and friends on Food Travelist.
 We love all your stories and want to know how your journeys go!

-If you have any other tips you’d like to offer infrequent flyers please share them in the comments below.
+If you have any other travel tips you’d like to offer infrequent flyers please share them in the comments below.

 Bon voyage!